aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 ![EnvironmentPipelinesServices](img/EnvironmentPipelinesServices.png)

-Note that there is no connection between the virtual souters and the virtual nodes, because routes have not been set up yet!
+Note that there is no connection between the virtual routers and the virtual nodes, because routes have not been set up yet!

 ## Step 4: Configure mesh routing